fuad021/biomarker-identification/README.md

-# Biomarker Identification by Reversing the Learning Mechanism of Autoencoder and Recursive Feature Elimination
+# Identification of novel biomarkers incorporating the learning mechanism of autoencoder and recursive feature elimination

 by
 Fuad Al Abir, S.M.
 Shovan, Md.
 Al Mehedi Hasan, Abu Sayeed, Jungpil Shin

-This paper will be submitted for publication in Nature Reports or PLOS ONE or Computers in Biology and Medicine (Hopefully).
+This paper is submitted for publication in Molecular Omics, A Royal Society of Chemistry journal.

 **Summary**: We have identified 17 biomarkers for five types of tumor from gene expression data using autoencoder and recursive feature elimination.
 Classifying the cancer types using only the biomarkers yielded state-of-the-art results.
 We also obtained class-wise biomarkers for each of the five classes.